 Mozilla/5.0 (compatible; MSIE 9.0; Windows NT 6.1; Trident/5.0; Trident/5.0)

 On each line where you find this user agent you should be able to find the associated IP address(es) that you can block.

-To my dismay however I later found out that all these IPs were associated to Cloudflare after I did a IP WHOIS Lookup on them.
-This shouldn’t have come as surprise had I recalled my site was on Cloudflare and all the traffic was being proxied via their Edge servers before reaching the Origin server of my host.
+To my dismay however, I later found out that all these IPs were associated to Cloudflare after I did WHO IS Lookup on them.
+This shouldn’t have come as a surprise had I recalled my site was on Cloudflare and all the traffic was being proxied via their Edge servers before reaching the Origin server of my host.